debops/debops/docs/getting-started.rst

   This is the list of internal Certificate Authorities managed on an Ansible Controller.

-  ``debops-pki`` now supports the X.509 Name Constraints certificate extension by default.
+  ``debops.pki`` now supports the X.509 Name Constraints certificate extension by default.
 This may break software using old version of OpenSSL and multi-domain environments.
 Please see ``name_constraints`` under :ref:`pki__ref_authorities` for more information.